Reviews You Can Rely On

 Credit: Jeremy Benson

-Most of the GPS-enabled computers we tested also deserve a nod for their compatibility with both ANT+ and Bluetooth Smart Sensors.
+Most GPS-enabled computers we tested also deserve a nod for compatibility with ANT+ and Bluetooth Smart Sensors.
 This allows you to pick and choose sensors from a variety of manufacturers.
 Versatility is essential; it not only makes life easier but can also save you some money.
-For details on how each product stacks up, we'd recommend browsing our product reviews.
+We'd recommend browsing our product reviews for details on how each product stacks up.

 Water Resistance

-Even if you never intend to venture out on your bike in the rain, sooner or later, you may find yourself caught in an unexpected shower.
+Even if you never intend to venture out on your bike in the rain, you may find yourself caught in an unexpected shower sooner or later.
 People on a serious training program will almost certainly be training or racing in inclement weather at some point.
-So what's going to happen to your expensive gadget when it gets wet?
+So what will happen to your expensive gadget when it gets wet?
 Well, hopefully, nothing.
-Therefore, we feel that water resistance is a critical feature of a quality bike computer.
+Therefore, water resistance is a critical feature of a quality bike computer.

 bike computer - the elemnt bolt fully submerged in a glass of water, while its on!